 I’ve been there too.
-It’s why I wrote the book How to Make Resin Jewelry with Bezels.
+It’s why I wrote the ebook How to Make Resin Jewelry with Bezels.
 I’ve geared it towards beginners to help you feel confident when doing your resin jewelry projects.
-Buy now and have it ready to read in a couple of minutes.
+Buy now and have the PDF book to read in a few minutes.

 Originally written by Michele Rober